 The final hour before bedtime

-The final hour before bedtime is crucial for quality sleep.
+The one hour that determines how well your baby sleeps all night.
 The approach to this hour can transform nighttime sleep by creating the right conditions for your baby to fall asleep easily and stay asleep longer.

 The final hour before bedtime